 Occasional visitors in the classroom are welcome!
 Visitors must first notify the Student Development & Services Office of their presence and intentions on campus and should be introduced to the course instructor before the class begins.
 Visitors are not allowed to supplant an instructor's course agenda or educational opportunities in class afforded to credit or audit students enrolled in the course.
 Visitors to a class are limited to two visits maximum per semester.
-Any exception to visit limitations must first be cleared through the Student Development & Services Office.
+Any exception to visit limitations must first be cleared through the Office of Student Services & Development.

 Bringing children to any class session is not permitted.
-Exceptions to this policy may only occur with the express permission of the Student Development Office and the course instructor.
+Exceptions to this policy may only occur with the express permission of the Office of Student Services & Development and the course instructor.
 These emergency instances must be very rare since problems of seating and distraction prohibit this practice on a regular basis.
 Children are not to be on campus unattended during class time.
 College staff persons on duty are not permitted to accept responsibility for or to attend to children during class time.
 Children are not to be left unattended on the campus, in cars, or buildings.
 In the interest of safety, such practices are prohibited.